Bob Dole, giant of the Senate and 1996 Republican presidential nominee, dies - KTVZ

 “Senator Robert Joseph Dole died early this morning in his sleep.
 At his death, at age 98, he had served the United States of America faithfully for 79 years,” according to a statement from his family.

 He had announced in February that he was being treated for advanced lung cancer.
-President Joe Biden visited Dole upon learning of the diagnosis.
+President Joe Biden visited Dole shortly after learning of the diagnosis.

 Dole, who was seriously wounded during World War II, had suffered a series of health ailments in previous years.
 In 1991, he received surgery for prostate cancer, received abdominal aortic aneurysm surgery in 2001, was hospitalized in 2005 after a fall in his home and was treated for a leg infection in 2009.